mekas/mb1313600022/README.md

 Answer:
 1. I have updated scoring mockup
-2. I use kitsu API, but i will wrap it in my own backend API to support add login, register, add favorite, and scoring features
+2. I use kitsu API, but i will wrap it in my own backend API to support login, register, add favorite, and scoring features

 ### 1313618008 (Lazuardy Khatulistiwa) Pending
 I want to create an application that will show articles about programming tutorial in Indonesian